-Carver quickly gained international attention for his work.
+Carver quickly gained international attention for his work in agriculture, the auto industry, and botany.
 He taught revolutionary crop rotation methods, developed a mobile classroom that allowed him to teach farmers on-site, researched new uses for existing crops, and supported replacing expensive commodities with less expensive crops.
 Much of this research focused on peanuts.
 In fact, Carver uncovered more than 100 uses for peanuts, which he used when testifying to Congress in favor of a tariff on imported peanuts.

 Carver’s groundbreaking work had a huge impact on current crop-growing techniques and positively influenced many black farmers, who were still learning to navigate their new role as freemen post-Civil War.
 He was made a member of the Royal Society of Arts and consulted with Theodore Roosevelt and Mahatma Gandhi regarding agricultural matters.